Deathcrusher/OnionChat/README.md

 All dependencies must be installed before running OnionChat.
 The requirements now include `stem`, allowing the client to start Tor automatically if no Tor process is running.
-If `stem` is missing at runtime, OnionChat will attempt to install it for you.
+If any required package (including `stem`) is missing at runtime, OnionChat will try to install it automatically.

 ### Install via `pip`
 If you prefer using `pip`, the project can be installed as a package after cloning: